-A couple of years ago I was in a French class in Paris with students from all over the world, learning about the work habits of countries around the world.
-The teacher went around the room asking us each to tell us about the vacation habits in our countries.
+A few years ago I was in a French class in Paris with students from all over the world, learning about the work habits of countries around the world.
+The teacher went around the room asking each of us to tell the class about the vacation habits in our countries.

 I soon became quite embarrassed of the work-life imbalance of American culture.
 Everyone in the room shared their country’s standard 10 weeks of paid vacation, long paid maternity (and paternity) leave and some of the adventures they have during their time off to refresh and recharge.

 In France, for example, Paris shuts down in August when all the Parisians go on vacation for a month and the workweek is 35 hours every week of the year.
 It makes me ponder that question we all ask in a startup: What are we really working for?
 Do we really need to work those long hours?
 Are they effective?

 The United States and Japan, on the other hand, have a completely different culture.
 Americans brag about how long it’s been since they took time off.
 It’s the opposite of the “humble brag.”
 It’s what I call the “martyr brag.”
 As in, “I’m such a hard worker and so important, I have to work 60 hours a week.
 I can’t take vacations or my company will die.”
 The data backs this up – the U.S. has some of the shortest paid vacation days in the world and most employees don’t even take them!

 The standard 40 hours was set in 1926 by the Ford Motor Company.
 Then in 1937 the Fair Labor Standards Act passed which standardized the hours by stating that any time over 40 hours was considered overtime.